s-fleck/lgr/README.md

 [![Lifecycle: maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing) [![Travis build status](https://travis-ci.org/s-fleck/lgr.svg?branch=master)](https://travis-ci.org/s-fleck/lgr) [![Codecov test coverage](https://codecov.io/gh/s-fleck/lgr/branch/master/graph/badge.svg)](https://codecov.io/gh/s-fleck/lgr?branch=master)

 lgr is a logging package for R built on the back of [R6](https://github.com/r-lib/R6) classes.
 It is designed to be flexible, performant and extensible.
+The package [vignette](https://s-fleck.github.io/lgr/articles/lgr.html) contains a comprehensive description of the features of lgr (some of them unique among R logging packages) along with many code examples.

-Users that have not worked with R6 classes before, will find the syntax for configuring Loggers a bit strange, but I did my best to compose a hopefully helpful [vignette](https://s-fleck.github.io/lgr/articles/lgr.html).
-User that have experience with [shiny](https://github.com/rstudio/shiny), [plumber](https://github.com/trestletech/plumber), [python logging](https://docs.python.org/3/library/logging.html) or [Apache Log4j](https://logging.apache.org/log4j/2.x/) before will fill feel at home.
+Users that have not worked with R6 classes before, will find configuring Loggers a bit strange and verbose, but care was taken to keep the syntax for common logging tasks and interactive usage simple and concise.
+User that have experience with [shiny](https://github.com/rstudio/shiny), [plumber](https://github.com/trestletech/plumber), [python logging](https://docs.python.org/3/library/logging.html) or [Apache Log4j](https://logging.apache.org/log4j/2.x/) will feel at home.
+User that are proficient with R6 classes will also find it easy to extend and customise lgr, for example with their own appenders Loggers or Appenders.

 Features
 --------